If Family issues are weighing heavily, let us lighten the load...

 Judicial Separation Solicitor

-A Decree of Judicial Separation is an alternative to divorce and is usually sought by older or religious couples, or couples who have been married for less than one year.
+A Decree of Judicial Separation is an alternative to divorce, in the unfortunate situation where a relationship breaks down.
+It is usually sought by older or religious couples, or couples who have been married for less than one year.
 Following a Decree of Judicial Separation, the couple remain legally married but all normal marital obligations cease and they do not have to go on living together.

 Grounds for Judicial Separation

-The facts used to support a petition for judicial separation are the same as those used in divorce; namely adultery, unreasonable behaviour, desertion, 2 years' separation with consent and 5 years' separation.
-Your judicial separation solicitor will advise you on which grounds is best suited to your situation.
+The facts used to support a petition for judicial separation are the same as those used in divorce.
+These are:

-Unlike in the case of divorce, only one decree is issued, once the court is satisfied that the requirements for a judicial separation have been met.
+Our judicial separation solicitors will take the time to fully understand your situation before advising you on which grounds is best suited to you.
+Unlike in the case of divorce, only one decree is issued once the court is satisfied that the requirements for a judicial separation have been met.

 Judicial Separation Law

-In a case of judicial separation, the court has almost the same range of powers as in divorce proceedings, allowing it to deal with issues relating to financial matters between the parties.
+In a case of judicial separation, the court has almost the same range of powers as in divorce proceedings, meaning that it is able to deal with issues relating to financial matters between the parties.
 With regards to children, the Court has exactly the same powers as it does when dealing with divorce proceedings.

 If you would like further information regarding any aspect of judicial separation law in the UK, our judicial separation specialists will be happy to provide legal advice and guidance.
-Contact us today on 0151 515 3036 or 07780 617 217 or request a call back. and we will be in touch to discuss your case.
+Contact us today on 0151 515 3036 or request a call back from one of our judicial separation lawyers.